Conolly Coane Lt. 62d Grenrs, his signature from a regimental paylist dated Verchères, Québec, 25 February 1777

 Resolved, That Lieutenant Conolly Coan, of the 62d British Regiment, captured at Saratoga, be permitted to return to Ireland, his native country, upon parole, for the benefit of his health.

-Coane indeed returned to Ireland, where he eventually mustered with the regiment's stalwart grenadier company until his retirement in 1784.
+And so Coane returned to Ireland, where he eventually mustered again with the regiment's stalwart grenadier company, until his retirement in 1784.

 OFFICERS